 2. Holiday reading

-We’re not even talking War and Peace - even a light and fluffy Katie Fforde paperback will weigh down your bag and take up valuable space.
+We’re not talking War and Peace - even a light and fluffy Katie Fforde paperback will weigh down your bag and take up valuable space.
 You could take just a single book and once you’ve reached ‘reader, I married him’, swap it with a fellow traveller in the hostel common room.
+Alternatively many hotels and hostels will have a 'library' where guests can take and leave their books.
 But the obvious answer is to forego your paper pleasures and take an e-book reader.
 Just don’t drop it in the swimming pool.

 3. Clothes (you bought at the last minute)

 Well of course you need to take at least some clothes, even if you’re off to Cap d’Agde, but be ruthless.
 Be sure to try on everything you are taking before you leave – there is the possibility that you lost your mind on that mad rush around town purchasing your holiday wardrobe and that on-trend peice of statement jewellery will be an utter waste of space if you decide it’s not right only when you get there.
 Go for tried and tested favourites – no one in Corfu will know if it’s the 236th time it’s been worn.

 It’s hard to get a decent cup of tea in France.
 So, if you are self-catering on a budget, taking a measured number of teabags is judicious.
 Seriously though, come on, you’re going on holiday!
 Immerse yourself in new, unfamiliar cultures.
 Leave the home comforts of good old Blighty a distant dream.
 So, no secret stashes of Marmite, Irn Bru or HP sauce.
 Ditch the Typhoo and dip churros in your chocolate in the Spanish morning sun - you never know, you might find a new favourite.